 A MORE RECENT EXAMPLE

 Okay, so now let's get to the most recent example of the "It's Just Like Something Else But Isn't" Observation that I've seen occur.
 This is what finally sparked me off and made me decide to write this.
-I'm just going to say it right away in a poignant single-word paragraph:
+I'm just going to say it right away in a poignant single-sentence paragraph:

 The Monks and the Silence are not completely the same thing.